 A third party MDF repair tool can be of great help to rebuild and restore damaged master database of SQL server.
 Kernel for SQL Database Recovery is a reliable third-party software that lets you to repair corrupt database and restore complete database objects (Triggers, Rules, Functions, Tables, Stored Procedure) with absolute data integrity.
 It takes no time in repairing MDF files (with batch file recovery) and restore the master database and system databases without taking any pain.
 The advanced software algorithms can automatically detect database version and lets you to restore the data while SQL server is still running.
 Let us know it’s working through screen displays with sequential steps.
 First, you need to install the SQL Recovery tool.

-1. Commence the software application and navigate to the "Browse" button for importing your SQL Server Database file.
-Subsequently, choose your scanning preferences, SQL database version, and initiate the recovery process by clicking the "Recover" option.
+1. Start the software application, click Browse to add your SQL Server Database file.
+Then select the scanning option, SQL database version and click Recover option.
 Download SQL server recovery software

-2. Retrieve all SQL database objects, and then choose the specific object you want to inspect.
-Pick the desired objects from the left panel and click the "Save" option.
+2. All the SQL Database objects will get retrieved.
+Select the desired object to view its content.
+Select the desired objects from the left panel and click Save option.
 Select the desired object to view

-3. On the Saving Mode page, you are presented with two saving alternatives.
-You can opt for either the Live SQL Server option or the Batch File option.
-When choosing the Live SQL Server option, you are required to provide specific details such as the server name and database name.
-Alternatively, when selecting the Batch File option, you must specify the destination path for saving the batch file.
-Simply click on the "Browse" button to input the desired saving path, and then confirm by clicking "OK."
+3. In the Saving Mode page, you have two saving options.
+Either use Live SQL Server or Batch File option.
+With Live SQL Sever option, you need to specify the details like server name, database name and with Batch File option, you need to specify the destination path for saving the batch file.
+Click Browse to add the saving path and then click OK.
 Select the saving option

 4. The SQL database objects saving process will get start.
 Object saving process started